 - And Starring: David Morrisey gets the "And" treatment.

 - Antagonistic Governor: He is the leader of Woodbury, and is one of the most dangerous villains the group ever faces.

 - Arch-Enemy: For Michonne.
 This is one sided in his part at first, but it became mutual after Andrea's death.

 - Asskicking Equals Authority: Deconstructed.
-Especially in the season 3 finale and season 4 mid-season finale.
+Especially in the Season 3 finale and the Season 4 mid-season finale.

 - The Atoner: If his reappearance in Season 4 is something to go by, the Governor was trying to make up his past mistakes by helping a family in need.
 Subverted when he murders Martinez.
 He's visibly affected by it afterward.
 But then he murders Pete.

 - Bad Boss: He murders his entire militia after they are routed at the prison and refuse to obey his orders to go back and fight.
-He later gets his entire second group killed (with the exception of Lilly and Tara) by invading the prison a second time; including himself.
+He later gets his entire second group killed (sans Lilly and Tara) by invading the prison a second time, including himself.

 - Badass Longcoat: He is occasionally seen wearing one starting with the mid-season finale.

 - Bait the Dog: At first, he seems to be a benevolent leader who is looking out for the survivors for the community.
 Then the wounded soldier that his men discover tells him where his comrades are and it all goes downhill from there.

 - Beard of Sorrow: He sports a massive, unkept one post-Woodbury.